OpenProteinAI/openprotein-docs/src/poet/rank-sequences.md

 ## What you need before starting

 This tool requires a multiple sequence alignment (MSA), from which it builds a prompt.
 You can upload your own MSA or have the OpenProtein model generate one for you.
-If you aren't already familiar with prompts, we recommend learning more about OpenProtein.AI's [prompts and prompt sampling methods](./prompts.md) before diving in.
+If you aren’t already familiar with prompts, we recommend learning more about OpenProtein.AI’s [prompts and prompt sampling methods](./prompts.md) before diving in.

 You also need an input sequence, or list of sequences you want to score against the prompt.